siddhartha-gadgil/DeptWeb/_seminars/2022/2022-04-13-amudhan-krishnaswamy.md

 extended this to all locally compact commutative groups.
 Moreover, the norm of the multiplier corresponding to the restricted symbol is bounded above by the norm of the original multiplier.
-For non-commutative groups, one may ask the same question by replacing "$L_p$ spaces of the dual group" with the non-commutative $L_p$ space of the group von Neuman algebra.
+For non-commutative groups, one may ask the same question by replacing "$L_p$ spaces of the dual group" with the non-commutative $L_p$ space of the group von Neumann algebra.
 Caspers, Parcet, Perrin and Ricard showed that the answer is still yes in the non-commutative case, provided $G$ has something called the "small-almost invariant neighbourhood property with respect to the subgroup $H$".